 In 1976, William Burroughs was a featured speaker at a Youth International Party (Yippie) benefit concert held in Madison Square Garden to raise legal defense funds for Abbie Hoffman; he was introduced pointedly as "Dr. Benway of the Nova Police!" to wild applause, and as he assumed the podium and began rambling on in his twisted Benway persona, to this writer it was evident that Dr. Benway was a role that he was comfortable with.
 In his writings Burroughs has used the character of Dr. Benway to illustrate his radical distrust of authority figures, to create a perverse persona for himself, and to establish a compelling and frightening portrait of evil in the twentieth century.

 A black-humored, cynical account of the sinking of the symbolic S.S.
-America, the sketch was based on some dark truths gleaned from eyewitness accounts of the sinkings of the Titanic and the Morro Castle off the New Jersey coast in 1935; while the Morro Castle burned and 200 died, "The first mate was in the first lifeboat.
-On the Titanic, someone did actually get into women's clothes."(4)
+America, the sketch was based on some dark truths gleaned from eyewitness accounts of the sinkings of the Titanic and the Morro Castle off the

-In Burroughs' fantasy of the sinking of America, Benway, the ship's doctor, is drunkenly botching an appendectomy as the story opens.
+In Burroughs' fantasy of the sinking of

+It should be added, however, that this radical mistrust of authority has a long and honorable tradition in American literature, beginning with Herman Melville.
 Captain Ahab in Moby Dick (1851) is a classic portrait of how leaders are not to be trusted, and Claggart in Billy Budd (1886-1891) is a prime example of how easily vicious people in power can abuse their authority.
 In his dark masterpiece The Confidence-Man (1857), all political, religious, and cultural authority figures (in hundreds of different avatars) are seen as cruelly exploiting the innocent trust invested in them by the human race; human existence is seen as one big con game.(8)

+By the time Burroughs began composing Naked Lunch in Tangiers in the mid-Fifties, (9) he had promoted Dr. Benway from a minor character to his version of the Grand Inquisitor.
 Naked Lunch has often been compared to George Orwell's 1984,(10) with Dr. Benway fulfilling the role of O'Brien, the omniscient, God-like torturer who crushes the individual in order to consolidate the State's totalitarian control.
 (O'Brien himself is often compared to Dostoyevsky's Grand Inquisitor, the judge in The Brothers Karamazov who preaches that tyrannies exist because men secretly are terrified of taking responsibility for their own freedom; some critics have charged that Dostoyvesky intended the Grand Inquisitor to represent the Catholic Church.)

 While writing Naked Lunch, Burroughs kept a journal where he clearly stated his intention of capturing his nightmarish vision of a world being suffocated by unfreedom: